ZerBea/hcxdumptool/README.md

 If you can't control the environment, it is absolutely mandatory to set the [BPF](https://wiki.wireshark.org/CaptureFilters)!

-The BPF can be used to select a target (or multiple targets) or to protect devices.
+The BPF should be used to select a target (or multiple targets) or to protect devices.

 [A document showcasing an example attack using hcxdumptool and hcxtools.](https://github.com/ZerBea/hcxdumptool/blob/master/docs/example.md)